 The time to think about the performance of your computer systems is not when they grind to a halt.
 You need to continually monitor the performance of your devices.
 For example, you should regularly track memory and processor utilisation as well as check the amount of free disk space available.
 Collecting performance data about your computer systems over time lets you identify detrimental long-term trends.

 Monitor and Manage Mobile Devices

-Employees are increasingly using laptops tablets, and smartphones for work both in and out of the office.
+Employees are increasingly using laptops, tablets, and smartphones for work both in and out of the office.
 When you provide employees with mobile devices, you need to monitor and manage them just like desktop computers.
-If employees are allowed to use their own mobile devices for work, you should provide secure mechanisms (e.g., virtual private networks) for the devices to connect to your computer systems and then manage those mechanisms.
+If employees are permitted to use their own mobile devices for work, you should provide secure mechanisms (e.g., virtual private networks) for the devices to connect to your computer systems and then manage those mechanisms.

 This list is by no means exhaustive.
 There are many other tasks on a monitoring and management “To Do” list.

 Have Peace of Mind without All the Work

 With all the tasks that need to be done, monitoring and managing your computer systems can be a tall order.
 We can take care of these tasks for you, so that you can concentrate on running your business.